UCLA holds off Marquette 69-60 to win 5th in a row - WHIZ News

 Marquette: After playing their first five games at home, the Eagles are getting a taste of the road.
 Besides the usual rigors, they’re facing extra precautions while trying to stay safe from COVID-19.

 UCLA: Playing their second quality nonconference game, the Bruins gave themselves a big confidence boost with the victory.
-A loss to San Diego State in their season opener helped knock them Bruins out of the Top 25.
+“If we just keep going on that steady course, we’re going to be a really good team toward the end of the season,” Jaquez said.
+A loss to San Diego State in their season opener helped knock them Bruins out of the Top 25, but they’ve been winning ever since.

 UP NEXT